RadovanCipovic/To-Do-Task/README.md

 # Simple TO-DO project

 ## Description
 I'ts a simple TO-Do project.
-You can add task, delete with click on task, and update a task.
+You can add task, delete with a clicking on task, and update a task.

 ## Technologies
 - **Language**: JavaScript, HTML, CSS